 TIP: CURRENCY EXCHANGE

 ATMs are present in Myanmar but not everywhere and rather with expensive charge (5-10 USD per transaction).
-Change most of your dollars/euros in the airport, that's the best place you could get a good exchange rate.
+Change most of your dollars/euros at the airport, that’s the best place you could get a good exchange rate.

 I hope this article about Myanmar visa guide will be useful for you.
 Don’t hesitate to message me with any questions.